pratikparvati/Functors-in-Cpp/readme.md

 	invoker((void (*)(double*))callback_func);
 }
 ```
-3.The compiler can inline calls to the functor; it cannot do the same for a function pointer.
+3. The compiler can inline calls to the functor; it cannot do the same for a function pointer.
 This is why C++ `std::sort()` beats C `qsort()` performance-wise.

 ### How to use functors?

 Let's look at an example.
 This example creates a functor class with a constructor that takes an integer argument and saves it.
-When objects of the class are "called", it will return the result of mutiplying the saved value and the argument to the functor.
+When objects of the class are "called", it will return the result of multiplying the saved value and the argument to the functor.

 ```C++
 #include <iostream>